pvanisacker/vagrant-splunk/splunk-standalone/README.md

 Go to http://www.splunk.com/download and choose the 64bit Linux RPM

-The rpm is to be saved in the rpms dir.
+The rpm is to be saved in the ../rpms dir.

-For the addtional apps you have to download them as well and save the *.tgz files into the apps dir.
+For the addtional apps you have to download them as well and save the *.tgz files into the ../apps dir.
 - Splunk On Splunk app: http://apps.splunk.com/app/748/
 - Sideview Utils app: http://apps.splunk.com/app/466/
 - Splunk App for Unix and Linux: http://apps.splunk.com/app/273/